🌺

 Malasada · Portuguese-Hawaiian fried dough, a local institution

-Malasadas — the soft, sugar-coated fried dough balls brought to Hawaii by Portuguese plantation workers — contain eggs, butter, and milk in the standard batter.
-They are a defining island snack sold at dedicated shops (Leonard's Bakery in Honolulu is the most famous), grocery bakery counters, and market stalls islandwide.
-Vegan versions exist but are niche and rarely signposted — assume non-vegan unless you are at a clearly dedicated vegan bakery.
-Visitors from outside the US frequently encounter them without recognising the dairy content.
+Malasadas, the sugar-coated fried dough balls brought to Hawaii by Portuguese plantation workers, contain eggs, butter, and milk in the standard batter.
+Sold at dedicated bakeries, grocery counters, and market stalls islandwide.
+Vegan versions are niche and rarely signposted.
+Assume non-vegan unless you are at a clearly dedicated vegan bakery.

-Leonard's Bakery · bakery counters · farmers markets · local cafés · convenience stores
+dedicated bakeries · grocery bakery counters · farmers markets · local cafes · convenience stores

 Common